gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 }
 {% endhighlight %}

-If that doesn’t work, it's probably unhappy about the syntax inside the closure.
+If that doesn’t work, it’s probably unhappy about the syntax inside the closure.
 It has become confused and is blaming the syntax of your `then`.
 Move the code out of the closure and try to compile it at the level of a plain function.
 When it is fixed, move it back.

 If you have further issues, feel free to open a ticket **with a screenshot** of the error.
 Hopefully Swift 1.3 will be better with our kind of